jax-ml/bonsai/CONTRIBUTING.md

 4.  **Improving Documentation:** Enhance the `README.md` files, add clearer explanations, or create new guides.
 5.  **Community Engagement:** Answer questions, help other users, and share your experiences.

 ## Contributing code using pull requests

+> [!TIP]
+> All submissions to Google Open Source projects need to follow Google’s Contributor License Agreement (CLA), in which contributors agree that their contribution is an original work of authorship.
+This doesn’t prohibit the use of coding assistance tools, but what’s submitted does need to be a contributor’s original creation.

 We do all of our development using git, so basic knowledge is assumed.